Succession to the French throne: The end of the "Capetian miracle"

 Philip the Fair was not concerned about the lack of male heirs.
 He had three sons, well married, and a daughter, Isabella of France, Queen of England by her marriage to Edward II of England.
 The eldest son, Louis the Quarrelsome, was King of Navarre and Count of Champagne since the death of his mother.
 He would, at the death of his father, become King of France and Navarre.
 His wife, Margaret of Burgundy had given him a daughter, but she was young and he could expect her to give him a son later.
 As for his two other sons, Philip, Count of Poitiers and Charles, Count of La Marche, they had married the two daughters of Otto IV, Count of Burgundy and Mahaut, Countess of Artois, Joan and Blanche.
-The king could believe his succession was assured.
+The king could believe that his succession was assured.

 Everything collapsed in the spring of 1314, when the affairs of the daughters-in-law of the king were discovered (also known as the Tour de Nesle Affair).
 Somewhat neglected by their husbands, the princesses entertained themselves without them.
 The lover of Margaret of Burgundy was a young knight named Gauthier d'Aunay.
 Gautier's brother, Philippe d'Aunay, was meanwhile Blanche's lover.
 Without participating in the adventures of her sister and her sister-in-law, Joan knew everything and kept silent.
 Royal reaction was brutal.
 The Aunay brothers were tried and executed summarily; Margaret of Burgundy died of cold in the tower of Chateau Gaillard; Blanche of Burgundy was imprisoned for ten years before ending her days in Maubuisson Abbey, near Pontoise.

 The dynastic succession was jeopardized.
 Margaret's death would allow Louis to remarry.
-But for the summer of 1314, the future king of France had no wife and no son.
+But in the summer of 1314, the future king of France had no wife and no son.
 He only had a daughter, Joan, who could not be denied the inheritance of Navarre (which allowed female inheritance).
 This girl was suspected of illegitimacy, because of her mother's adultery with Gauthier d'Aunay, which could be dangerous for the crown of France, given the risk of particularly serious political crises because of suspicions of illegitimacy.
 Any rebellious vassal, to legitimize his rebellion, could accuse the future queen of bastardy.